The Morning Show (American TV series): Casting

 Alongside the initial series announcement, it was confirmed that Aniston and Witherspoon had been cast in the series' lead roles.
 In October 2018, it was announced that Steve Carell, Gugu Mbatha-Raw, Billy Crudup, Néstor Carbonell and Mark Duplass had been cast in series regular roles.
 On November 7, 2018, it was reported that Bel Powley, Karen Pittman, and Desean Terry had joined the main cast of the series.

 On October 9, 2020, Greta Lee and Ruairi O'Connor officially joined the second season as regular characters.
 On November 13, 2020, Hasan Minhaj was also announced as a new cast member.
 On December 3, 2020, Julianna Margulies announced she joined the second season of the series.
 In August 2022, it was announced that Jon Hamm and Nicole Beharie had joined the main cast for the third season, with Tig Notaro joining in a recurring role.

+In June 2024, it was announced that Marion Cotillard had joined the fourth season of the series.
+In July 2024, Jeremy Irons joined the cast, followed by William Jackson Harper.
+Later that month, Aaron Pierre was cast in a series regular role, while Boyd Holbrook joined in a recurring capacity.
+It was also reported that Julianna Margulies would not return for the fourth season.

+In March 2026, it was announced that Jeff Daniels had joined the fifth season of the series in a recurring role.
+Later that month, Jesse Williams joined the cast, followed by Reneé Rapp and Sean Hayes in recurring roles.
+In April 2026, it was announced that Jeff Wilbusch and Sydney Park had joined the cast in recurring roles.
+In May 2026, it was announced that Lizzy Caplan had joined the cast in a recurring role.

 Filming

 Principal photography for the first season commenced on October 31, 2018, at the James Oviatt Building in Los Angeles.
 Filming continued in Los Angeles until filming started in New York City on May 9, 2019.
 Production on the first season also concluded that May, after seven months of filming.

 Production on the second season began on February 24, 2020.
 On March 12, 2020, Apple TV+ halted production on the series due to the COVID-19 pandemic.
 The second season resumed filming on October 19, 2020.
 Between February and March 2021, Steve Carell, Jennifer Aniston, Mark Duplass, and Hannah Leder were spotted in Los Angeles filming the second season.
 On May 18, 2021, filming for season two concluded.

 Production on the third season began on August 16, 2022, and it was announced on February 11, 2023, that the season's filming had wrapped up.

-Production on the fourth season began on July 8, 2024, and wrapped on December 5, 2024.
+Production on the fourth season began on July 8, 2024, and finished on December 5, 2024.
+The fifth and final season wrapped up filming in early August 2026.